team-lunch-app/lunch-app/documentation/api/restaurants.md

 `PUT /api/restaurants/:id`
 --------------------------
 *Update*-endpoint; Provided a *restaurant* with an ID, updates the information for that restaurant.
 Partial updates are not supported.
 Validation for `PUT` behaves exactly the same as `POST`-request validation.
+Requires authentication.

 ### Request
 Accepts a *restaurant* json-object, without ID and with `categories` replaced with an array of category IDs.